HongdaWu1226/HongdaWu1226.github.io/_pages/about.md

 My research interests are in machine learning, optimization, and distributed systems.
 Specifically, I am interested in
 * Designing theoretical frameworks for distributed/federated learning (FL) systems
-* Leveraging foundation model for privacy-preserving ML use cases (e.g., with transferability)
+* Leveraging foundation model for privacy-preserving ML use cases
-* Integrating GenAI with FL systems for better robustness and adaptability (e.g., personalization)
+* Integrating GenAI with FL systems for better robustness and adaptability